Click HERE if you’d rather watch the video.

 Years ago I was up in the Berkshires and saw Tom Rush play at an afternoon concert outside of Dalton, Massachusetts.
 Because it was an open air gig in a beautiful pasture, it was easy to talk with him after the show.
 When I told him where I lived, Rush mentioned he was interested in playing house concerts in during the winter.

 So a few months later a couple friends and I hired Tom Rush to play at a friend’s house concert.
-Before the show I picked Rush up at International Airport to ferry him up to the gig.
+Before the show I picked Rush up at to ferry him up to the gig.

 The minute he gathered his things from the luggage carousel it was clear something was wrong.
 Rush was moving slowly, a bit slumped over, and very, very pale.
 When I reintroduced myself he told me he thought he was suffering from a stomach bug.
 He shut his eyes when he got into my car and didn’t say another word until we got up to Ft.
 Lauderdale.
 When we got to the venue he asked where his “dressing room” was and he went to lie down until it was time for his set.